ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > you have in your shell, and then navigate `man bash` to find their
 > extended description.
 >
-> You do so in `man` search by using the shortcut `/` and
+> When using `man`, you can search the manual page by using the shortcut `/` and
 > typing `o option-name`.
 You can type 'n' for the "next" and 'p' for
 > "previous" finding to identify the corresponding section.
 > For example, use `set -o noclobber` which can be used to forbid
 > overwriting of previously existing files. `>|` could be used to
 > explicitly instruct the overwriting of an already existing file.
 “A shell
-> redirect ate my results file" should no longer be given as an excuse.
+> redirect ate my results file" should no longer be given as a valid excuse.
 >
 {: .challenge}

 ### Shell history

-By default, a shell stores, in memory, a history of the commands you have run.
-You can access it using the `history` command.
+By default, a shell stores in memory a history of the commands you have run.
+You can access this log using the `history` command.
 When you exit the shell, those history lines are appended to a file (by default in `~/.bash_history` for bash shell).
-This not only allows you to quickly recall commands you have run recently, but can provide an actual "lab notebook" of the actions you have performed.
-Thus the shell history can be very useful for two reasons.
-Firstly, it can provide a skeleton for your script to help you realize that automating your current operations is worth the effort.
+This not only allows you to quickly recall commands you have run recently, but can effectively provide a "lab notebook" of the actions you have performed.
+Thhe shell history can be very useful for two reasons.
+Firstly, it can provide a skeleton for your script and help you realize that automating your shell commands is worth the effort.
 Secondly, it helps you determine exactly which command you ran to perform any given operation.

 > ## Eternal history
 >
 > Unfortunately, by default shell history is truncated to the 1000 last
-> commands, so you cannot use as your "eternal lab notebook" without
+> commands, so you cannot use it as your "eternal lab notebook" without
 > some tuning.
-Since it is a common problem, solutions
+Since this is a common problem, solutions
 > exist, so please review available approaches:
 > - [shell-chronicle](https://github.com/con/shell-chronicle)
 > - [tune up of PROMPT_COMMAND](https://debian-administration.org/article/543/Bash_eternal_history)